Transferring Learning Trajectories of Neural Networks: Details for our experiments

 \subsubsection{Subsequent training of transferred parameters}

-For the subsequent training in Section~\ref{section:experiments:acceleration}, we used the Adam optimizer~\cite{kingma2015adam} with the fixed $10$ epochs and the fixed learning rate $\eta=10^{-6}$ on ImageNet and $\eta=10^{-4}$ on other datasets, which are selected based on the validation accuracy of the Naive baseline.
-We note that these learning rates seem to be relatively small compared to the standard training, because the starting point is the transferred parameters which have already high accuracy before training.
+For the subsequent training in Section~\ref{section:experiments:acceleration}, we used the same optimizer and learning rate scheduler as training of source trajectories, with slightly small initial learning rates ($\alpha = 0.01$ on CIFAR-10, $\alpha = 0.05$ on CIFAR-100, $\alpha = 0.05$ on Cars, $\alpha = 0.01$ for CUB), which are selected based on the validation accuracy of Naive baseline for fair comparison.